fenago/Grokking-Deep-Learning/Lab_4.md

 You can learn the amount that each weight contributes to the final error.

-At the end of the previous chapter, I made an assertion that it would be important to memorize the two-layer neural network code so you could quickly and easily recall it when I reference more-advanced concepts.
+At the end of the previous lab, I made an assertion that it would be important to memorize the two-layer neural network code so you could quickly and easily recall it when I reference more-advanced concepts.
 This is when that memorization matters.

-The following listing is the new learning code, and it’s essential that you recognize and understand the parts addressed in the previous chapters.
+The following listing is the new learning code, and it’s essential that you recognize and understand the parts addressed in the previous labs.
 If you get lost, go to chapter 5, memorize the code, and then come back.
 It will make a big difference someday.

 ![](./images_6/30.png)